 Training

-Safety is of the utmost importance when during the transportation of hazmat.
-Bengler & Jiang (2016) found out that training on safety procedures reduces chances of incidences.
+Safety is of the utmost importance during the transportation of hazmat.
+Bengler and Jiang (2016) found training on safety procedures reduces chances of incidences.
 However, the investors involved have to place importance on training and provide the requirements for its facilitation.
-The fact that exposure to the hazmat has massive adverse impacts on the people, the animals, and the environment necessitates the need for all the investments geared towards ensuring the safety of all the stakeholders (Bengler & Jiang, 2016).
-Training is one of the strategies that ensure the employees understand the category of the hazmat and thus means of its handling.
+The fact that exposure to hazmat has massive adverse impacts on people, animals, and the environment necessitates the need for all the investments geared towards ensuring the safety of all the stakeholders (Bengler & Jiang, 2016).
+Training is one of the strategies that ensure employees understand the category of hazmat and thus the means of its handling.

 Training also plays a significant role in protecting the process of receiving and offering hazmat.
-In this way, the employees involved will have the ability to move the materials from point A to B without and exposure (Bengler & Jiang, 2016).
+In this way, the employees involved will have the ability to move the materials from point A to B without exposure (Bengler & Jiang, 2016).
 Highly trained employees are thus an asset in the process of hazmat transportation.